 Deep Learning Toolbox

-Create, analyze, and train deep learning networks
+Design, train, and analyze deep learning networks

 Convolutional Neural Networks

 Learn patterns in images to recognize objects, faces, and scenes.
 Construct and train convolutional neural networks (CNNs) to perform feature extraction and image recognition.

 Learn long-term dependencies in sequence data including signal, audio, text, and other time-series data.
 Construct and train long short-term memory (LSTM) networks to perform classification and regression.

 Use various network structures including directed acyclic graph (DAG) and recurrent architectures to build your deep learning network.
 Build advanced network architectures such as generative adversarial networks (GANs) and Siamese networks using custom training loops, shared weights, and automatic differentiation.